GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 1. [GSA Advantage](https://www.gsaadvantage.gov/advantage/ws/main/start_page?_gl=1*1ipxsrg*_ga*MTQ5NDY5NjQxNy4xNjUyMjczMzIw*_ga_HBYXWFP794*MTY4ODE2OTgwMC4xNDQuMC4xNjg4MTY5ODAwLjAuMC4w){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} is a centralized acquisition portal that also includes FIDO2 security keys.
 Search for FIDO2 and verify if the vendor meets your requirements, such as FIPS certification.
 This is a good approach for purchase card or small quantities such as 100 or less.
 2. Some FIDO2 security key vendors provide enterprise contracts with additional benefits such as replacement and discounted pricing.
 These agreements often require large purchase orders of several hundred to thousands of security keys.

-Due to the secure nature of a security key, acquiring it from a trusted source and verifying the packaging on receipt is recommended.
+Because of the secure nature of a security key, acquire them from a trusted source and verify the packaging for tampering on receipt.

 ## Step 3 - Deploy a Pilot

 The next natural step is to plan and deploy a pilot.
 The FIDO2 CoA outlined a six-part pilot plan for a successful pilot.
-Agencies can add additional sections, but these six should be included at a minimum.
+Agencies can add more sections, but these six should be included at least.

 1. Identifying objectives and use cases - This playbook is a great resource to help identify pilot objectives and use cases.
 2. Pilot size and executive support - Identify a pilot user group commensurate with the production population.
 For most piloting agencies, this was 5%.
 Ensure your pilot has CIO or CISO support.
-3. Timeline - Pilots range in size from a couple of months to a year, including all research and planning based on size and complexity.
+3. Timeline - Pilots range from a couple of months to a year, including all research and planning based on size and complexity.
 The actual pilot may only run for a couple of weeks.
 4. Pilot team and resources– Identify and engage with all stakeholders, including identifying a pilot lead and support team.
-For some agencies, this could include multiple teams spread across network, directory, cloud, HSPD-12, security, and other offices.
+For some agencies, this could include multiple teams spread across a network, directory, cloud, HSPD-12, security, and other offices.
 Also, identify your pilot components such as operating system, access tools, browser, and platform or roaming authenticator types.
 5. Risk and challenges – List your known and anticipated risks and challenges.
 These can include those listed in this playbook or agency-specific, like resource limitations or user adoption.
 6. Success metrics - There are a range of success metrics.
 Here are some examples.
-    1. Totally remove passwords as an authenticator option from our enterprise SSO tool.
+    1. Totally remove passwords from our enterprise SSO tool as an authenticator option.
     2. Reduce the number of policy exceptions to less than 1%.
     3. 99% of user accounts have more than one phishing-resistant authenticator registered.
     4. Support two or more phishing-resistant authenticator options.